asciamanna/asciamanna.github.io/_posts/2014-05-10-bloom-filters.md

 ###Number of hashes to calculate
 This leads us to the next problem: determining how many hashing functions to use.
 Again, the more hashes calculated the slower the Bloom filter will be and it will fill up the bit array quicker.
 However, if you use too few hashes it will increase the number of false positives.

-Thanks to [wikipedia](http://en.wikipedia.org/wiki/Bloom_filter) again, there is another algorithm to solve for _k_: the number of hashing functions.
+Thanks to [wikipedia](http://en.wikipedia.org/wiki/Bloom_filter) again, there is another formula to solve for _k_: the number of hashing functions.

 ####**_(m / n)ln (2)_**